kriegaex/UpdateableTreeSet/README.md

 As you can see, all the magic is done by three methods of `UpdateableTreeSet`:
   * `markForUpdate`: mark an element as modified after you have changed its "sort key" property/properties.
   * `markForRemoval`: mark an element as obsolete so it gets removed later.
-  * `updateAllMarked`: update/remove all marked elements in one batch operation.
+  * `updateMarked`: update/remove all marked elements in one batch operation.

-While you can call `markFor*` from within a loop safely, you should only call `updateAllMarked` after you are done with iterating over the set.
+While you can call `markFor*` from within a loop safely, you should only call `updateMarked` after you are done with iterating over the set.
 That's all there is to it, it is really straightforward.